Assistant Lecturer of Mandarin

 “Creativity in Orchestrating Classroom Life and Learning: Change for the Teacher and Motivation for the Students ,” presentation proposal to 2013 CLTA Chinese Conference.

-Initiated the design and development of Wheaton in China study abroad program (summer of 2012 and 2013) and the new Wheaton College Chinese minor, and general education programs as interdisciplinary sequences/programs in China Studies, with content goals and linguistic objectives articulated at different levels of the curriculum.
-Projected Chinese minor completion date: Spring, 2015.
+Initiated the design and development of Wheaton in China study abroad program (summer of 2012, 2013, and 2015) and Wheaton College Chinese minor, and general education programs as interdisciplinary sequences/programs in China Studies, with content goals and linguistic objectives articulated at different levels of the curriculum.